Inpatient Adult Behavioral Health Hospital

 All rooms are private and have their own bathroom with a shower.
 There are no televisions or telephones in patient rooms.
 There is a telephone in the common area that is available for use during free time.

-About how much does it cost to stay on the Inpatient Behavioral Health Hospital unit per day?
+About how much does it cost to stay in the Inpatient Behavioral Health Hospital unit per day?

-The cost is approximately $1,000 per day including the Psychiatric, Social work, and medication costs.
+The cost is approximately $2,000 per day including the Psychiatric, Social work, and medication costs.
 Some of the costs may be paid by insurance(s) but ultimately are the responsibility of the Client or the Patient.
-It is always recommended to check with your insurance prior admission to understand your coverage.
+It is always recommended to check with your insurance before admission to understand your coverage.
+Additional charges will be incurred for Psychiatric services.

 Will I be prescribed the medications I desire when I am at the Inpatient Behavioral Health Hospital?

 Every effort is made to maintain your comfort and safety at the Inpatient Behavioral Health Hospital.
-A psychiatrist consultation occurs immediately after admission.
+A psychiatrist consultation occurs within 24 hours of admission.
 Depending on the type of medication you currently are prescribed and the reason for your admission, you may not receive the medications you may desire.
 Behavioral Health Services Staff will always be willing to explain why particular medications have or have not been prescribed.

 Will there be a medical doctor available if I get sick (examples: flu, virus, cold, earache, etc.)?